 Creating a new vaccine can sometimes take years, but COVID-19 vaccines were developed and distributed quicky and safely through Emergency Use Authorization (EUA).
 EUA is faster than the traditional FDA-approval process while still thoroughly evaluating vaccine data, risks and benefits.

-When the FDA approves a drug, like Pfizer’s COVID-19 vaccine, it means the agency has determined, based on substantial evidence, that the drug is effective for its intended use, and that the benefits far outweigh the risks.
+When the FDA approves a drug, it means the agency has determined, based on substantial evidence, that the drug is effective for its intended use, and that the benefits far outweigh the risks.
+The Pfizer, Novavax, and Moderna COVID-19 vaccines are approved for people ages 12-17 years old.

 What are the chances that a person will contract COVID-19 despite being fully vaccinated?